davidwhogg/JamesBradley/README.md

 Copyright 2014 David W. Hogg.
 **#JamesBradley** is an open-source project released under the *MIT License*.
 See the file `LICENSE` for details.

+## Project goals

+- Measure the sidereal period.
+- Measure stellar aberration and determine the speed of light.
+- Detect the precession of the equinoxes.
+- Look for nutation and the Chandler wobble.
+- Create reusable code for other data sets.